 This limited edition wall calendar boasts 12 NOIR CITY posters stripped of all text to reveal each design in its pure unadorned glory.
 FNF Prez, Eddie Muller shows off the calendar in this video.

 Or how about giving one (or more) of our NOIR CITY Annuals, comprising articles from the FNF's spectacular NOIR CITY e-magazine.
 Or, if you too think "It's a bitter little world," then help spread our nihilistic (or is that "realist?") philosophy with official Film Noir Foundation merchandise, emblazoned with our favorite downbeat quote: t-shirts; covers for your iProducts, Kindles and laptops; and most importantly, barware.
 Not so bitter?
 We have a selection of items featuring just the FNF logo.
 All can be found at our Cafe Press store.

 Subscribe to NOIR CITY E-Mag

-→ FIND OUT MORE ABOUT THE CURRENT ISSUE AND VIEW EXCERPTS HERE.
+→ FIND OUT MORE ABOUT THE CURRENT ISSUE AND VIEW NOIR CITY E-MAG EXCERPTS HERE.

-For the latest in noir news from the small screen to the big screen and beyond, visit our news page regularly.
-We'll keep you updated on FNF projects and events, films festivals, noir related happenings in other mediums, as well as noir and neo-noir titles releases on disc and digital.
+For the latest in noir news from the small screen to the big screen and beyond, visit our news page.
+We'll keep you updated on FNF projects and events, films festivals, noir related happenings in other mediums, as well as noir and neo-noir titles released on disc and digital.